krilangs/FYS4150/Project2/Programs/README.md

-tests.py:\
+tests.py:
-imports functions from main.py to be able to run the unit tests
+Imports functions from main.py to be able to run the unit tests.

-main.py
+main.py:
+Here we do the rest of the main calculations.